NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Reinstalling-and-Updating-Packages.md

 </packages>
 ```

-In all cases, use the notation described in [Dependency versions - version ranges](../create-packages/dependency-versions.md#version-ranges).
+In all cases, use the notation described in [Package versioning](../schema/package-versioning.md#version-ranges-and-wildcards).